 Adnan Syed's lawyer on his release, what's next and why he rejected a past plea deal

-BALTIMORE -- Defense attorney Erica Suter said she would fight as long as it took to free Adnan Syed.
-She did not expect it to happen so quickly: A motion filed just last week to vacate his conviction for the 1999 murder of Hae Min Lee ended with Syed walking out of the Elijah Cummings Courthouse a free man on Monday.
+Baltimore — Defense attorney Erica Suter said she would fight as long as it took to free Adnan Syed.
+She did not expect it to happen so quickly: A motion filed just last week to vacate his conviction for the 1999 murder of Hae Min Lee ended with Syed walking out of a Baltimore courthouse a free man on Monday.

 Suter, the director of the University of Baltimore Innocence Project, sat side-by-side with Syed as the judge read her decision.